swisspost/design-system/.changeset/brown-dragons-fetch.md

 '@swisspost/design-system-documentation': patch
 ---

 Created a `post-accordion-item` to use as children for the `post-accordion` component.
-It replaces the `post-collapsible` with a header.
+It replaces the `post-collapsible` component.